Gadersd/whisper-burn/README.md

 **Whisper Burn** is a Rust implementation of OpenAI's Whisper Transcription model using the Rust deep learning framework, Burn.

 ## License

 This project is licensed under the terms of the MIT license.

+## Model Files

+All the Whisper models that have been converted to work in burn are available in the whisper-burn space on Hugging Face.
+You can find them at [https://huggingface.co/Gadersd/whisper-burn](https://huggingface.co/Gadersd/whisper-burn).

 ## Installation & Usage